isomerpages/sla-geoworks/_programmes/GeoEngage 2025.md

 <p>The team’s prototype, <strong>Purposeful Event</strong>, encourages seniors
 to remain socially and physically active by connecting them to nearby community activities through a gamified OneMap interface.
-By blending geospatial mapping with behavioural design, Purposeful Event helps create more connected, active, and inclusive communities for seniors.</p>
+By blending geospatial mapping with behavioural design, <strong>Purposeful Event</strong> helps create more connected, active, and inclusive communities for seniors.</p>
 <p></p>
 <p>In 2024, Singapore generated 784,000 tonnes of food waste, even as some
 households continued to experience food insecurity.
 The team’s prototype, <strong>CareLink</strong>,<strong> </strong>bridges